 For example, you access a web page when you click a link provided by a search engine.
 The Internet consists of millions of web pages, with more being added daily.

 Viewing a web page requires a browser like Internet Explorer, Edge, Safari, Firefox, or Chrome.
 For example, you are reading this web page using a browser.
 Once in a browser, you can open a web page by entering the URL in the address bar.
 For example, typing "https://www.computerhope.com/esd.htm" (or copying and pasting) opens the Computer Hope ESD (electrostatic discharge) page.
 If you don't know the URL of the site you'd like to visit, you can use a search engine to find it.

 When was the first web page created?

 What is the difference between a website and web page?

-In the above example of a URL, the web page is "url.htm" and is always the last part of the URL.
-For URL's that do not have an ending of .htm, .html, .php, .cgi, .pl, or other file extension, the server is loading the default index.htm web page in that directory.
-For example, on our contact page URL ( http://www.computerhope.com/contact/), there is no web page.
+In the example URL above, the web page is "url.htm" and is always the last part of the URL.
+For URLs not having an ending of .htm, .html, .php, .cgi, .pl, or another file extension, the server loads the default index.htm web page in that directory.
+For example, on our contact page URL (https://www.computerhope.com/contact/), there is no web page.
 In this case, the default index file loads from the contact/ directory.